-(FWC) The Florida Fish and Wildlife Conservation Commission (FWC) is excited to announce it is now partnering with Fish Rules App.
+The Florida Fish and Wildlife Conservation Commission (FWC) has partnered with Fish Rules App.
 In addition, a new freshwater version of the app is being created and is anticipated to be rolled out later this summer.

 “FWC staff and law enforcement have been using this tool for years now due to its excellence in keeping Florida anglers up to date on the latest in saltwater fishing regulations,” said Jessica McCawley, FWC’s Director for the Division of Marine Fisheries Management.
 “We are thrilled to be able to now support and promote this amazing app to Florida saltwater anglers and expand it to our freshwater anglers, too.”

 “We thank Fish Rules App for expanding to make a freshwater version.
 Our partnership with Fish Rules will strengthen the communication of fishing regulations with our anglers,” said Jon Fury, FWC’s Director for the Division of Freshwater Fisheries Management.
 “We look forward to sharing the new version of Fish Rules App with our 1.4 million anglers and encourage them to use the app whenever they are fishing one of Florida’s extraordinary waterbodies.”

 “Partnering with FWC means we can more easily communicate fishery regulations with anglers,” said app co-creator Albrey Arrington.
 “This partnership increases anglers’ confidence when they are on the water that they have a reliable guide to fishing regulations.”